The winner takes it all: Introduction

 Recently, in \cite{regular}, competing first passage percolation has been studied on so-called random regular graphs, which can be generated by the configuration model with constant degree, that is, with $\PP(D=d)=1$ for some $d$.
 The setup in \cite{regular} allows for a number of different types of starting configurations, and the main result relates the asymptotic fractions occupied by the respective infection types to the sizes of the initial sets and the intensities.
 When the infections are started from two randomly chosen vertices, coexistence occurs with probability 1 if the infections have the same intensity, while, when one infection is stronger than the other, the stronger type wins, as one might expect.
 The somewhat counterintuitive result in the present paper is hence a consequence of large variability in the degrees.
 We conjecture that the result formulated here remains valid precisely when the explosion time of the corresponding continuous-time branching process is finite.
 See \cite{Grey74} for a discussion of explosion times for age-dependent branching processes.

-\ch{A natural continuation of the present work is to study the case when $\tau>3$, that is, when the degree distribution has finite variance.
+A natural continuation of the present work is to study the case when $\tau>3$, that is, when the degree distribution has finite variance.
 We conjecture that the result is then the same as for constant degrees as described above.
 Another natural extension is to investigate other types of distributions for the passage times.
 The results may then well differ from the exponential case.
-For instance, ongoing work on the case with constant passage times (possibly different for the two species) and $\tau\in(2,3)$ indicates that the fastest species always wins, and that there is no coexistence even when the passage times are equal \cite{comp_const}.
+For instance, ongoing work on the case with constant passage times (possibly different for the two species) and $\tau\in(2,3)$ indicates that the fastest species always wins, but that there can be coexistence when the passage times are equal \cite{comp_const, comp_const2}.

-Finally we mention the possibility of investigating whether the results generalize to other graph structures with simlar degree distribution, e.g.\ inhomogeneous random graphs and graphs generated by preferential attachment mechanisms.}
+Finally we mention the possibility of investigating whether the results generalize to other graph structures with similar degree distribution, e.g.\ inhomogeneous random graphs and graphs generated by preferential attachment mechanisms, see \cite{prefatt} for results on preferential attachment networks.